 Preheat oven to 350°F. Using a large bowl whisk together the almond flour, erythritol, baking powder, freshly ground nutmeg, cinnamon and xanthan gum with a pinch of salt.
 Set aside.

 Next we want to mix the wet ingredients in a separate bowl.
 Mix the eggs with the melted coconut oil.
 Allow the coconut oil to cool before adding it to the eggs.
 Add the vanilla and rum extract or rum liquor.
-The rum flavours are optional but it definitely gives these donuts that extra eggnog flavour that i'm used to during the holiday season.
+The rum flavors are optional but it definitely gives these donuts that extra eggnog flavor that I'm used to during the holiday season.
 Whisk together all the ingredients and then mix in with the dry ingredients.

-Using a rubber spatula mix everything together until well combined.
+Using a rubber spatula mix everything until well combined.
 Place into a piping bag and pipe batter into a generously greased donut pan.
 I greased mine with coconut oil.
-Alternatively, if you do not have a piping bag you can spoon the batter into the donut pan.
+Alternatively, if you do not have a piping bag, spoon the batter into the donut pan.

 Use your finger to evenly spread out the batter in the pan and then bake at 350°F for 15-18 minutes.
-Inserting a toothpick into the donut should come out clean.
+When a toothpick is inserted into the donut, it should come out clean.

 Next we want to make the eggnog donut glaze.
 In a medium bowl cream together the butter and cream cheese with powdered sugar (erythritol).
 Using a rubber spatula for this worked best for me.
 Then slowly add a little bit of cream at a time until desired consistency is reached.